labex-labs/open-source-labs/css/30-seconds-of-css/lab-horizontal-gallery/step1.md

 `index.html` and `style.css` have already been provided in the VM.

-Here are revised instructions for creating a horizontally scrollable image gallery:
+Here are the instructions for creating a horizontally scrollable image gallery:

 1. To position the `.thumbnails` at the bottom of the container, set `position: absolute; bottom: 8px;` for the `.thumbnails` class.
 2. To create a snap effect on horizontal scroll, use `scroll-snap-type: x mandatory` and `overscroll-behavior-x: contain`.
 Snap elements to the start of the container using `scroll-snap-align: start`.